Blood and Cardiovascular diseasesDiseases and conditions

 1- Complete Blood Count (CBC)

 A CBC measures the levels of different blood cells, including red blood cells, white blood cells, and platelets.
-It can identify conditions such as anemia, infections, or other blood disorders that might contribute to or be associated with hypertension.
+It can identify conditions such as anemia.
+It can also detect infections or other blood disorders.
+These issues might contribute to or be associated with hypertension.
+You may want to read our article: The Complete Blood Count (CBC): A Comprehensive Guide

-This test examines a urine sample to check for various abnormalities, including proteinuria (presence of protein in the urine) and hematuria (presence of blood in the urine).
+This test examines a urine sample to check for various abnormalities.
+It includes checks for proteinuria, which is the presence of protein in the urine.
+It also includes checks for hematuria, or the presence of blood in the urine.
 These findings can indicate kidney problems, which are closely linked to hypertension.
+You may want to read our article: Full Urine Analysis (FUA) and its indications.

 3- Basic Metabolic Panel (BMP)